-I have been fortunate enough to have two fantastic experiences in my soccer life: One is going to more than 100 football games in England, and the other is seeing my beloved Portland Timbers play in two MLS Cups (and win one of them) in person.
+I have been fortunate enough to have two fantastic experiences in my soccer life: One is going to more than 100 football games and 60+ venues in England, and the other is seeing my beloved Portland Timbers play in two MLS Cups (and win one of them) in person.

 The playoff runs were magical and gave me some experience of away games in Major League Soccer.
 The former is ongoing because I wrote and published a book, The Groundhopper Guide to Soccer in England (buy it now!) and I run a consulting and ticket service.